-Principal tenants: Sweaty Betty, Richard Dawes Fine Wines, Lockdown Bakers in un recitas £ 0 milior
+Principal tenants: Sweaty Betty, Richard Dawes Fine Wines, Lockdown Bakers

-Site of just over an acre, 50 metres from Wandsworth Town railway station in an area that is predominantly residential.
+Site of just over an acre, 50 metres from Wandsworth Town railway station in an area that is predominantly residentia.
 The estate comprises 16 small industrial units generally let to a mix of small to medium-sized private companies.
-Planning permission granted in December 2019 for a mixed-use employment led redevelopment
+Planning permission granted in December 2019 for a mixed-use employment led redevelopment.